HajiMuhammadHafidzuddinHajiUmar/myBookList-app-tutorial/README.md

-MyBookList Web app is something made following a tutorial.
+[incomplete] MyBookList Web app is something made following a tutorial.

 Purpose: To make a simple app using vanilla javascript by Object Oriented Programming